OneBitSoftware/OneBitSoftware.Slovom/README.md

 - It writes decimal fractions in the short form: `X лева и ст.` when the value is above zero, and the full word when it is under the value of `1`: `девет стотинки`.
 - The current maximum value is `999999.99` and the minimum is `0.`.

+## AI Story
+This project is my first attempt to build something with GitHub Copilot.
+I did my best to not give up on it, however my patience was over at one point.
+GitHub Copilot just couldn't get my requirements thoroughly enough and it never gave something that works without me intervening.
+I made many attempts to improve functions with detailed prompts, but it never gave enough value.

+Generating InlineData for the tests failed into an infinite loop (and the token limit kicked in).

+Nothing generated as code passed all the tests no matter how I structured prompts.

+I eventually had to correct the code myself.
+The end result is an abomination, but it works.

 ## Installation
 You can install the OneBitSoftware.Slovom assembly through the NuGet package [NuGet](https://www.nuget.org/packages/OneBitSoftware.Slovom):
 ```